paolodelia99/Lagrange/_posts/2021-04-03-coding-a-smart-contract-with-vyper.markdown

 The `mint` function is pretty straightforward to understand.
 Notice that I've added the state variable `balcances` which is and `HashMap[address, uint256]` that contains all the balances of all the possible addresses, and the `Transfer` event which is an event that is log every time that a transaction has been made.

-Now whole contract look like:
+Now the whole contract looks like this:

 ```python
 # @version >=0.2.11 <0.3.0